Login E-loket

 Submission

 Project proposals have to be submitted by European and international consortia through the ‘EP PerMed’ call secretariat, by making use of the designated pre-proposal template and submission platform, according to the applicable procedures and eligibility criteria included in the call documents and regulations mentioned above.
+There is also the possibility of using a partnering tool, which helps researchers with identifying potential consortium partners.

 In case the consortium includes more than one partner requesting funding from FWO, a single online form should be submitted containing all relevant information from the different Flemish partners.